-Modeling projects are ideal for both biology and mathematics students.
+Modeling and bioinformatics projects are ideal for both biology and mathematics/computer science majors.

-The undergraduate researcher would participate in a collaborative research project (involving scientists at the University of Kansas, Harvard University, Northeastern University, and the New England Aquarium) investigating patterns of host-endosymbiont associations.
-Symbioses between multi-cellular hosts and their endosymbionts are widespread throughout marine and many terrestrial systems; we focus on the well-known example of corals and their photosynthetic dinoflagellates.
-The increasing availability of genetic data for both hosts and symbionts brings with it a need for new theoretical models allowing interpretation and analysis of such data.
-Specific activities include numerical analyses of our models using analytical software such at Mathematica (Wolfram), using computer programming to develop simulations for model testing, and statistical analyses of SNP data collected by collaborators.
+Specific activities may include numerical analyses of our models using analytical software such at Mathematica (Wolfram), using computer programming to develop simulations for model testing and parameter exploration, and statistical analyses of genetic data collected by collaborators.
 The undergraduate researcher will gain hands-on experience in the application of mathematics, numerical analyses, and statistics to questions in biology, and gain an understanding of how theory and data can be linked.

 Evolution projects are primarily lab based